-- Staff will record any welfare concern that they have about a child on the Safeguarding Concern Form with a completed body map if injuries have been observed and will pass them without delay to the DSL.
-Records will be completed as soon as possible after the disclosure/incident/event, using the child's words where appropriate, and will be signed and dated by the member of staff concerned. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with a DSL. - Safeguarding concern forms are kept in the staff room and main office. - Safeguarding and child protection records are kept for individual children and are maintained separately from all other records relating to the child.
-Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.

-• All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent School, under confidential and separate cover in line with KCSIE, 2023.
+- Staff will record any welfare concern that they have about a child on CPOMS, a secure recording system with a completed body map if injuries have been observed and will pass them without delay to the DSL.
+Records will be completed as soon as possible after the disclosure/incident/event, using the child's words where appropriate, and will be signed and dated by the member of staff concerned. - All safeguarding concerns, discussions and decisions made including the rationale for those decisions, will be recorded in writing.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with a DSL. - Safeguarding and child protection records are kept for individual children and are maintained separately from all other records relating to the child.
+Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent Setting, under confidential and separate cover in line with KCSIE, 2024.
 These must be given to the new DSL and a receipt of delivery will be obtained.
 The DSL should also transfer any information relating to the Channel Programme.